 - So there is an opportunity lost for the company because it can use the cash and cash equivalentsCash And Cash EquivalentsCash and Cash Equivalents are assets that are short-term and highly liquid investments that can be readily converted into cash and have a low risk of price fluctuation.
 Cash and paper money, US Treasury bills, undeposited receipts, and Money Market funds are its examples.
 They are normally found as a line item on the top of the balance sheet asset. somewhere else to have decent returns.
 Industry-Standard working capital is ideal, and it changes according to the sector/industry of the company and its needs.

 Financial Modeling & Valuation Course (25+ Hours of Video Tutorials)

 The industries which are primarily expected to have negative working capital and don’t pose a serious risk are

 - Grocery Stores

-Analyze the working capital of a company for the past few years and then find out whether the working capital structure is as per the industry standards.
-If the company is selling its products/services in cash and is paying its suppliers with a credit period then the negative working capital will be good for such a company.
-A too high positive working capital is not good because there is an opportunity loss for the cash of the company because it is idle.
+Analyze the company’s working capital for the past few years and then find out whether the working capital structure is as per the industry standards.
+If the company sells its products/services in cash and pays its suppliers with a credit periodA Credit PeriodCredit period refers to the duration of time that a seller gives the buyer to pay off the amount of the product that he or she purchased from the seller.
+It consists of three components - credit analysis, credit/sales terms and collection policy., then the negative working capital will be good for such a company.
+A too high positive working capital is not good because there is an opportunity loss for the company’s cash.
+After all, it is idle.

 This has been a guide to What is Negative Working Capital and its Meaning.
-Here we discuss how to check whether negative working capital is good or bad along with examples, advantages, and disadvantages.
+Here we discuss how to check whether negative working capital is good or bad, along with examples, advantages, and disadvantages.
 You can learn more about excel modeling from the following articles –